The Experiment Podcast: Teenage Life After Genocide

 Aséna: Yeah.
 Yeah!
 They basically don’t have any Halal foods in train.
 That’s why my mom just brought me a lot of snacks.

-Longoria: Because your mom normally wants you to have Halal foods?
+Longoria: Because your mom normally wants you to have halal foods?

 Aséna: Yeah, for sure.
 We’re Muslims.
-We have to eat Halal foods!
+We have to eat halal foods!

 And then a pretty, really, really nice Chinese woman compliments me.
 [Laughs.]
 She’s like, “You’re so pretty!”
 That’s why I thought she’s nice.
 And then she told us that she didn’t even know the difference between, like, ethnic minorities in China.
 And the media taught them that the Uyghurs or other ethnic minorities is basically, like, I dunno how to say that word, but [Searching.] “brutal”?
 Yes, really brutal, religious, extreme people.
 But we seems good.